MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Separation of Pure and Impure Functions**

 When possible, separate pure and impure functions; you will thank yourself later.
 Avoid hiding impurity in function signatures.
 Consider using a non-monadic emulation of Haskell’s IO monad with a custom-made SCDU, such as `type IO<'a> = IO of (unit -> 'a)`.
-Alternatively, you may use a free monad, but as it is one of the most complex functional features, always consult your teammates before applying it.

 **Functions, not Members**